AIDocPrivy

 OCRAIcomparison

 If you have ever tried to digitize paper documents, you have probably encountered the terms OCR and AI extraction.
 While they are related, they solve different problems and produce very different outputs.
-Understanding the distinction helps you choose the right tool for your workflow.
+Understanding the distinction helps you choose the right tool for your workflow — and understanding why it matters can save you hours of post-processing work every week.

 What Is OCR?